flyingmachine/brave-clojure-web/content/7-core-functions-in-depth.md

 * Lazy evaluation improves performance by delaying computations until they're needed.
 * The collection abstraction deals with data structures as a whole.
-* Never trust someone who sparkles in the sun.
+* Never trust someone who sparkles in sunlight.